-Beginning and Advanced Beginning Sign Language - SL 1 & SL 2 - (grades 7-12) - Mary Ellen Minyon - This course offers an introduction to the visual language of the Deaf and Hard of Hearing community.
+Beginning and Advanced Beginning Sign Language - SL 1 & SL 2 - (grades 9-12) -

+Mary Ellen Minyon - This course offers an introduction to the visual language of the Deaf and Hard of Hearing community.
 It is designed for students to develop basic skills in vocabulary; learn the principles of grammatical structure; and understand parameters and non-manual markers, fingerspelling, and receptive proficiency to enable one to have the ability for basic conversation.
 The use of videos and activities will help students have a better understanding of the Deaf/HH community and culture.
 Students new to SL, should take this beginner course.
 And, students who took SL 1 this past year should sign up for this course as it will continue to introduce new topics and ideas.
-This course counts 1 credit on the Updated 5/12/2021 13 | P a g e high school transcript.
+This course counts 1 credit on the high school transcript.
 2nd year students may count it as SL 2 on the transcript.
 Adults are also welcome and encouraged to take this course.
 Textbook: none; handouts will be provided.

-Time: Tuesday/Thursdays; 8/31-12/9/21 and 1/18 - 4/28/22; 1:30-3:00 pm (class meets 3 hours per week) Cost: \$895; after 7/4 \$910; after 8/4 \$925 Journalism
+Time: Tuesday/Thursdays; 1:30-3:00 pm (class meets 3 hours per week) Dates: 8/30-12/8/22 and 1/10-4/20/23 Cost: \$895; 8/1 - \$925